RyanB862/ticket-lifecycle/README.md

 John now logs back in and clicks "Priority Level".
 With new permissions granted John is able to update the ticket's priority level and SLA plan.
 John then changes ticket priority level to "emergency" and SLA plan to Sev-A business critical then clicks update.
+A Severity A SLA ensures immediate response for business-critical outages requiring urgent attention.

 <img width="765" height="621" alt="image" src="https://github.com/user-attachments/assets/ffd3e8a9-a0bd-4c84-89fb-0ace02457707" />
 <img width="820" height="568" alt="image" src="https://github.com/user-attachments/assets/dd615df7-7065-47b0-98ed-46ac0122a58b" />